Attachment and Mental Health: Understanding Attachment Disorders

 - Unexplained fear

-The differences between this attachment disorder and disinhibited social disorder are that while children with attachment disorders may crave affection from strangers when they have disinhibited social disorder, a child with disorder Reactive Attachment disorder will be unlikely to crave affection anyone, including close relatives.
-Other symptoms of reactive attachment disorder and disinhibited social disorder Include:
+The key difference between reactive attachment disorder and disinhibited social disorder is that while children with the latter may crave affection from strangers, a child with reactive attachment disorder is unlikely to crave affection from anyone, including close relatives.
+Other symptoms of reactive attachment disorder and disinhibited social disorder include:

 - Bullying